gangtao/alba/README.md

 ## test
 Unit test tool [Jest](https://jestjs.io/) is a JavaScript Testing Framework with a focus on simplicity.
 For e2e test, [cypress.io](https://www.cypress.io/) is the one we chose.

+## api mock
+Mocking backend REST API is part of testability that frontend development will need, [mocker-api](https://github.com/jaywcjlove/mocker-api) can help here. (previously called webpack-api-mocker)

 ## lint
 js lint are well sovled problems, [eslint](https://eslint.org/) is the one.